Dutch public transport

 If you travel by public transport occasionally or do not wish to share your personal details, an anonymous OV card will probably be the most convenient option for you.
 You can purchase an anonymous OV card at stations, in newsagents and at service counters for €7,50.
 Your card will be valid for 5 years.

-One of the advantages of getting a anonymous card is that you can share your card with the whole family (but not at the same time).
+One of the advantages of getting an anonymous card is that you can share your card with the whole family (but not at the same time).
 However, you cannot load any personal travel products, such as a pass for commuting, onto an anonymous OV-chipkaart.
 It is also not possible to travel with an age discount.
 This is only possible with a personal OV card.

 Personal OV card

 If you often travel by public transport, a personal OV card will probably be the most convenient option for you.
 You can apply for a personal OV card online.
-You will need a digital photo and you will pay using iDEAL.
+You will need a digital photo and to pay using iDEAL.
 The personal OV-chipkaart costs € 7.50.
 Your card will be valid for 5 years.

 With a personal OV card you can:

-- add personal travel products such as a monthly pass, season ticket or bus pass to the card.
+- Add personal travel products such as a monthly pass, season ticket or bus pass to the card.

-- automatically enjoy any applicable age discounts when you travel on credit.
+- Automatically enjoy any applicable age discounts when you travel on credit.
 You will not need to do anything for this discount to be applied.

-- use Automatic reload so that you always have sufficient credit on your card.
+- Use Automatic reload so that you always have sufficient credit on your card.

-- view your travel details online through My OV-chip and can very easily print off a travel expenses overview for your employer.
+- View your travel details online through My OV-chip and can very easily print off a travel expenses overview for your employer.

-- in case of theft or loss of your card you can have it blocked to prevent misuse.
+- In case of theft or loss of your card, you can have it blocked to prevent misuse.

 How to load credit on your card